privacy-tech-lab/privacy-pioneer-web-crawler/README.md

 The code in this repo is developed and maintained by the [Privacy Pioneer team](https://github.com/privacy-tech-lab/privacy-pioneer#privacy-pioneer).

-## 1. Instructions for setting a new VM on Google Cloud
+## 1. Instructions for Creating a New VM on Google Cloud

 Before you can set up on the cloud, you need to create a virtual machine.